GradienceTeam/Gradience/README.md

 > [!IMPORTANT]
-> Gradience has been archived as of July 29, 2024.
+> Gradience has been archived as of June 29, 2024.
 See the [blog post](https://daudix.one/blog/archiving-gradience/) for some information on the rationale behind this decision.

 > [!NOTE]
 > Gradience is looking for a maintainer(s)! if you know Python and GTK4/Libadwaita and willing to work on it, chip in on [Matrix](https://matrix.to/#/#Gradience:matrix.org) and [Discord](https://discord.com/invite/4njFDtfGEZ).